ScribesZone/ScribesTools/docs/useocl/index.rst

 UseOCL
 ======

-"`USE`_ is a system for the specification and validation of Information Systems based on a subset of the Unified Modeling Language (UML) and the Object Constraint Language (OCL)."
+"`USE`_ (OCL) is a system for the specification and validation of Information Systems based on a subset of the Unified Modeling Language (UML) and the Object Constraint Language (OCL)."

 This open source environment has been developed at the University of Bremen and